minnojs/minno-quest/README.md

 ##### Customization

-Each question/page can also have a `customize` method, this method is called once the element is inherited but before it is activated.
+Each question/page can also define a `customize` method, this method is called once the element is inherited but before it is activated.
 It accepts two argument: the source object on which it is called (the page or question object), and the global object (in which you can find the current object etc.).
 The source object is also the context for the function.

 ```js